reagan-pius/Games/README.md

 ## - The Rock Paper Scissors
-This is my third attempt at the game.
-It fixes the issue of some players micing up cases while choosing an action If the player enters a move that is a combination of lower and uppercase letters, such as "pAper", the current version of the code will not recognize it as a valid move.
+This is my third attempt at the code.
+Fixed the issue of some players mixing up cases while choosing an action If the player enters a move that is a combination of lower and uppercase letters, such as "pAper", the current version of the code will not recognize it as a valid move.
 This is because the lower() function will only convert uppercase letters to lowercase, and will not affect lowercase letters.